FAQ

 Do you provide Good Faith Estimates?

 Yes!
-According to the No Surprises Act (NSA), clients can request a Good Faith Estimate prior to the first appointment.
-Upon request, I will provide a summary of expected costs for counseling services within a specified period of time (e.g. annual total expected costs).
+According to the No Surprises Act (NSA), a Good Faith Estimate is provided to uninsured and self-pay clients prior to the first appointment.
+The Good Faith Estimate contains a summary of expected costs for counseling services within a specified period of time (e.g. annual total expected costs).

 -